ysig/GraKeL/README.md

 ## License

 GraKeL is distributed under the __BSD 3-clause__ license.
 The library makes use of the C++ source code of [BLISS](http://www.tcs.hut.fi/Software/bliss) (a tool for computing automorphism groups and canonical labelings of graphs) which is __LGPL__ licensed.
 Futhermore, the [cvxopt](https://cvxopt.org/) package (a software package for convex optimization) which is an optional dependency of GraKeL is __GPL__ licensed.

+## Acknowledgements

+We would like to thank [https://github.com/eddiebergman](@eddiebergman) for modernizing our CI and python support.